savytang/savytang.github.io/_pages/teaching.md

 - 70371 - __Operations Management__, CMU undergraduate course, 2022 Summer.
   - Faculty course evaluation: 4.33/5 with a 100% response rate (class size: 21).
-  - Highest overall course rating for the 18 undergraduate OM courses taught by 9 different instructors at CMU between Fall 2019 and Spring 2023.
+  - Highest overall course rating for the 25 undergraduate OM courses taught by 10 different instructors at CMU in the last four years.
   - Developed course materials and gave 29 lectures on zoom.

 # As Teaching Assistant and Grader